Authentication

 1. Desktop Client Settings

-The simplest way to generate an API key is through the Anytype desktop client (available in v0.46.6 or later):
+The simplest way to generate an API key is through the Anytype desktop client:

 - Open the Anytype desktop app